Personal Counseling at CAPS

 - Other Issues Related to Mental Health or Wellbeing (e.g. effects of trauma, sexual assault, abuse, concerns from childhood or adolescence, spiritual concerns, body image issues, food pre-occupation, healthy lifestyle choices, athletic and other performance issues, AOD use/abuse)

 Students whose needs cannot be accommodated within short-term counseling are referred to community resources.
 Similarly, students whose needs require a particular type of expertise that is not available at CAPS are also referred to off-campus services in the community.
-Counseling and Psychological Services provides referral services either after the initial session or as these factors become more apparent during the course of services.
-CAPS can provide referral options that we believe will best meet a student's needs.
-CAPS can also follow-up with the student to be sure the referral was facilitated and offer additional assistance in finding resources as necessary.
+Counseling and Psychological Services provides referral services either during the initial session or as these factors become more apparent during the course of services.
+The CAPS Counselors can provide referral options that we believe will best meet a student's needs.

 - History of multiple hospitalizations, chronic suicidality, and self-injury behaviors